eosdis-nasa/earthdata-pub-api/README.md

 ### Prerequisites
 The following are required for following the packaging and deploying steps:
-* [Amazon AWS](https://aws.amazon.com/) An AWS account is required.
-Another possible option is [LocalStack](https://github.com/localstack/localstack) though this project has not been tested with it.
+* [Amazon AWS](https://aws.amazon.com/) An AWS account is required for live deployment.
+* [LocalStack](https://github.com/localstack/localstack) Optionally, LocalStack can be used for running a local instance.
 * [Terraform](https://github.com/hashicorp/terraform) AWS components are provisioned using Terraform.
 * [Node.js](https://nodejs.org/en/download/) AWS Lambda functions and layers are implemented in Node.js 12.16.2.
 The Node Package Manager is also required but included with a standard Node.js installation.